smartdog23/smartdog-git/README.md

 - commit history
 - diffs

-GitList was written in PHP, on top of the Laravel Frameword.
+GIT Server Web Interface was written in PHP, on top of the Laravel Framework.

+In development!